Money Mertz

 Robbie Mertz was a toddler when the Pittsburgh Riverhounds were founded, but the Upper St. Clair graduate has grown up, and he fittingly scored the only goal his team would need in a 1-0 victory over Rhode Island FC on Saturday at Highmark Stadium in the USL Championship Eastern Conference Final.

-The Eastern Conference champions celebrated before a record-setting crowd of 6,745 at the soccer-specific stadium near Pittsburgh’s Station Square.
+The Eastern Conference Champions celebrated before a record-setting crowd of 6,745 at the soccer-specific stadium in Pittsburgh’s Station Square.

 The Riverhounds, who hosted three playoff matches en route to the league final, will travel to face FC Tulsa in the USL Championship Final this Saturday for a noon kickoff.
 The match will be broadcast on CBS.